nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/server-start-and-stop.md

     Starting the Nuxeo server takes between 30 sec and several minutes, depending on your hardware.
     When the server is started, the **Start** button becomes a **Stop** button.
 4. Open a browser and type the URL `http://NUXEO_SERVER/nuxeo/`.
-    If the server is started for the first time after the installation, the [startup wizard]({{page page='configuration-wizard'}}) is displayed so you can select what module you want to install on the platform and help you configure it.
-Otherwise, the login page is displayed so you can use the application.
+    The login page is displayed so you can use the application.

 ### macOS {{> anchor 'start-macos'}}